 If you can stay at home but need a little help, home care is an excellent alternative to moving into a facility, which allows you to stay at home and brings care to you.
 There are two types of home care that can help meet your needs.
 One option is homemaker services, where a non-medical caregiver goes to your home to help with basic living activities, like grocery shopping, meal preparation, housekeeping, and cleaning.
 The other option is to hire a home health aide.
 A home health aide assists with bathing and toileting and can provide health monitoring, like taking their pulse and blood pressure readings.
 Home health aides can also monitor the person’s mental health condition they are helping.

-The cost difference between the two care types is not very big, only about .8%, but the type of care you need will determine what type of training the aide needs.
-The average hourly cost of a home health aide is $31.45 per hour, and the homemaker service averages $32.45 an hour.
-The average costs in Manchester are similar to what they are in the rest of the state, with homemaker services averaging $32.19 per hour and home health aide costs averaging $32.35 per hour.
+The cost difference between the two care types is about 23.8%, so you should consider the type of care that is needed and research your care options based on the needs to potentially save money.
+The average hourly cost of a home health aide is $44.92 per hour, and the homemaker service averages $29.95 an hour.
+The average cost of homemaker services is $29.95 per hour in Manchester and the cost of a home health aide is $39.93 an hour.

 Cost of memory care in New Hampshire